MDeiml/nextflix/README.md

 # nextflix
-Organize the movies your friend should definitly watch
+Organize the movies your friend should definitely watch

 ## Features